lizmat/raku-all-modules/jonathanstowe/p6-Linux-Cpuinfo/README.md

 ## Installation

-Assuming you have a working perl6 installation you should be able to install this with *panda* :
+Assuming you have a working perl6 installation you should be able to install this with *zef* :

     # From the source directory

-    panda install .
+    zef install .

     # Remote installation

-    panda install Linux::Cpuinfo
+    zef install Linux::Cpuinfo

-Although I haven't tested it I see no reason that this won't work with "zef" or some equally capable package manager.

 ## Support